mstksg/inCode/copy/entries/machines-3.md

-Going Kleisli: Intro to Machines and Arrow Part 3
+Effectful Arrows: Intro to Machines and Arrow Part 3
 =================================================

 Categories